evoluteur/healing-frequencies/README.md

 The web pages in this project are just plain HTML, CSS, and Javascript to call the Web Audio API (without external dependencies).

-Healing-Frequencies is Open Source at [GitHub](https://github.com/evoluteur/healing-frequencies) with MIT license.
+The code for Healing-Frequencies is Open Source at [GitHub](https://github.com/evoluteur/healing-frequencies) with MIT license.

+You may also be interested in my other project [Motivational Numerology](https://github.com/evoluteur/motivational-numerology).

 (c) 2024 [Olivier Giulieri](https://evoluteur.github.io/)